dustinpfister/blog_posts/_posts/phaser-sprite-events-onkilled.md

 layout: post
 categories: phaser
 id: 278
-updated: 2018-09-14 13:25:25
+updated: 2018-09-14 13:27:40
-version: 1.6
+version: 1.7
 ---

 When making a [Phaser ce](https://photonstorm.github.io/phaser-ce/) powered javaScript game project there are of course sprites, and when working with sprites there are useful events.
-In this post the focus will be on the onKilled event in phaser ce.
+In this post the focus will be on the [sprite.events.onKilled](https://photonstorm.github.io/phaser-ce/Phaser.Events.html#onKilled) event in phaser ce.
 This is a signal that will fire when the sprite.kill method is called, which is very different from sprite.destroy.
 The kill method is what I would call if I want to set certain values to what would be appropriate if the sprite has been killed, but I do not want to actually destroy the sprite completely.
 So in this post I will be coving some use case examples for this method.

 <!-- more -->